What is etoposide?

 - You can mix the liquid with orange juice or flavored syrups right before it is taken.
 Tell your nurse or pharmacist if you would like a flavored syrup to mix with the liquid etoposide.

-Special instructions (pregnancy and breastfeeding)
+Special instructions for etoposide (pregnancy and breastfeeding)

 - Because etoposide may cause birth defects, do not take this medicine if you are pregnant.
 Both men and women who are taking etoposide should use effective birth control methods.

 - It is not known if etoposide passes into breast milk.
 Because this medicine may cause serious harm to a nursing infant, women who are taking etoposide should not breast-feed a baby.

 Safe handling of etoposide

 All chemotherapy drugs taken by mouth can pose a health hazard to caregivers and patients.
 You should be careful when handling this medicine and try to keep the drug from touching the skin.
 Taking precautions will ensure that both the patient and the caregiver are protected as well as possible.

 - Prepare a clean area where the drug can be handled safely (away from areas where food is prepared, out of the reach of children, and out from under any air vents or fans).

 - We suggest you or the caregiver wear gloves while handling this medicine.
 Wash your hands right away if your skin comes in contact with the medicine.